Am I Entitled to a Property Settlement?

 The disadvantage of binding financial agreements is that they can only deal with property and not parenting arrangements, the fairness of the agreement is only as good as the legal advice received and each party's willingness to negotiate, settlement negotiations can take a long time depending on the parties or negotiations can break-down, binding financial agreements can be found to be non-binding if statute law and common law rules are not followed and under various circumstances.

 3. Application for Consent Orders

-An application for consent orders is a joint application made by both parties to the Family Court of Australia.
+An application for consent orders is a joint application made by both parties to the Federal Circuit and Family Court of Australia.
 In the vast majority of applications, the application is determined administratively without court attendance.
-Court orders and issued resolving the property settlement between the parties.
+Court orders will be issued determining the property settlement between the parties.

-The advantages of an application for consent orders is that the application can also include parenting arrangements if this is appropriate, the application is scrutinised by the Family Court and as court orders are issued the outcome provides a great deal of certainty to the parties, the parties follow a property settlement process aimed at fairness and the Family Court will only make orders if in the Court's view it is just and equitable to do so.
+The advantages of an application for consent orders is that the application can also include parenting arrangements if this is appropriate, the application is scrutinised by the Federal Circuit and Family Court of Australia and as court orders are issued the outcome provides a great deal of certainty to the parties, the parties follow a property settlement process aimed at fairness and the Family Court will only make orders if in the Court's view it is just and equitable to do so.